ohadmich/Adetector/README.md

 The `audio2features` function converts the audio file to an array of features which is then input to `find_ads` which returns an array of timestamps and a vector of ad probabilities corresponding to each timestamp.
 The argument `T` defines the threshold for detection, `n` defines a window size for the moving average which is done before the threshold is taken and when show is set to be `True` a graph of probability over time is showed with the threshold overlaid.

 ## Repo directory structure
+The package is located in the `adetector` folder.
+All the modules are located in it along side a configuration file `config.py` where all the paths to the required files are defined.
+A `models_weights` folder holds the models' parameters which are used for prediction - make sure that the `WEIGHTS_FOLDER` path in `config.py` is updated and points to the location of the models_weights folder!

+The `data` folder contains some sample audio examples and other data that is mainly used for unitesting.
+In the `examples` folder you can find two scripts that show how the package can be used for predition and one that shows a training example.
+NOTE: for the training example to work, the paths of the data folders (`AD_FOLDER`, `MUSIC_FOLDER`) must point to a corresponding folder with enough data in it.

+Unit tests are located in the `tests` folder and for them to run properly, the variable `TEST_DATA_FOLDER` in config.py should point to the `data` folder.
 ```
 .
 ├── adetector